zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosjobs/README.md

      * The waitByMessage method accepts a message value which will monitor the job output until
      * the message is seen or times out if not seen.
      *
-     * @param message given message text to monitor job output
+     * @param message given a message text to monitor job output
      * @author Frank Giordano
      */
     public static void monitorWaitForJobMessage(String message) {